FriendsOfTerraform/modules/azure/sql-server/README.md

     - (string) **`secondary_server_id`** _[since v1.0.0]_

         Defines the ID of the MS SQL server to failover to.
-This server must exists in a different region.
+This server **must** exist in a different region.

     - (map(string)) **`additional_tags = {}`** _[since v1.0.0]_